Ottonian Renaissance: Evolution of the Church

-Cluniac Growth
+Cluniac growth

-The 10th century saw the rise in France of a monastery in the Mâconnais, founded in 909 or 910, which became the center of an expanding ecclesiastical network: the "Church of Cluny" (Ecclesia cluniacensis), overseeing a growing number of abbeys and priories (a structured "order" emerged only in the 13th century).
+The 10th century saw the rise in France of a monastery in the Mâconnais, founded in 909 or 910, which became the center of an expanding ecclesiastical network: the "Church of Cluny" (Ecclesia cluniacensis), overseeing a growing number of abbeys and priories.

 Cluny's founder was William the Pious, son of the powerful Count of Auvergne Bernard Plantapilosa and grandson of Dhuoda.
 William entrusted the abbey to Berno (†926), who initiated a reform to adhere strictly to the Rule of Saint Benedict.
 This work was continued by Abbot Odo (927–942), and the abbey flourished under Abbots Aymard (942–954), Majolus, and especially Odilo, who secured an exemption privilege from Pope Gregory V in 998, extended by Pope John XIX to all Cluniac dependencies in 1024.
 By the 11th century, the number of dependent abbeys grew from thirty-seven to sixty-five, including Vézelay and Saint-Pierre de Moissac.

 Cluniacs played a pivotal role in Benedictine monasticism until the end of the 12th-century Renaissance and beyond.
 Cluniac spirituality sought to restore the Rule of Saint Benedict, emphasizing choral celebration of the office, prioritizing this over traditional monastic retreat or cell isolation.
 This made Cluny the most cenobitic form of the Benedictine tradition, influencing all aspects of Cluniac life, including improved diet for choral performance and reduced manual labor, including in scriptoria: Cluny's library from the 10th to 13th centuries was the richest in the West after Monte Cassino, but its monastic school remained of limited activity.